meghana-ps/Industrial_data_pipeline-/Industrial_data_pipeline--main/scr/README.md

 13) manin.py files calls all the functions that are defined in other .py files
 14) .md file is used for documentation

 ## Output
 - The final output is stored in output folder in virtual environment folder
 - It helps us to classify the difficulty level and categorise it as easy, medium and hard by calculating average total cooking time
 - Graphs used for data visualization helps us to understand about the dataset and outliers

-## Deliverables
-1) .py files
-2) .csv files for output and datasets
-3) graphs for data visualization
-4) ETL_README.md file as documentation

 ## Conclusion
 - The application contains ETL pipeline along with structured, efficiency, maintainability and scalability
 - Data ingestion, transformation and storage is done successfully and graphs for data visualization are obtained
 - Modular design of code with logging, error handling and supporting helper files
-- Application is designed in virtual environment
 - ETL pipelining provides good pathway for scalability and automation